Supreme Court Update: City of Grants Pass v. Gloria Johnson

 BACKGROUND

 Over the last few years, courts have significantly narrowed the permissible scope of local regulation of public camping.
 The catalyst for this shift was Martin v.
 City of Boise, a 2018 Ninth Circuit Court of Appeals decision that prohibits encampment ordinances when applied to homeless or unsheltered individuals when a local government lacks adequate emergency public shelter beds.
 However, the court left open the question of whether any regulation of the location or scope of public camping can be constitutional.
-In a subsequent case, the Ninth Circuit Court of Appeals ruled against the constitutionality of an anti-encampment ordinance in Grants Pass, Oregon, in a decision that appeared to expand Martin.
-Now, the Court will reexamine that ruling.
+In a subsequent case, the Ninth Circuit Court of Appeals ruled against the constitutionality of an anti-encampment ordinance in Grants Pass, Oregon in a decision that appeared to expand Martin, citing the Eighth Amendment's prohibition against cruel and unusual punishment.
+The Supreme Court granted review of that decision at the urging of numerous state and local governments and representative associations, including NACo

 CURRENT STATUS